rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 a `String` and didn’t make us write the type.
 The `secret_number`, on the other hand, is a number type.
 A few of Rust’s number types can have a value between 1 and 100: `i32`, a 32-bit number; `u32`, an unsigned 32-bit number; `i64`, a 64-bit number; as well as others.
-Unless otherwise speceified, Rust defaults to an `i32`, which is the type of `secret_number` unless you add type information elsewhere that would cause Rust to infer a different numerical type.
+Unless otherwise specified, Rust defaults to an `i32`, which is the type of `secret_number` unless you add type information elsewhere that would cause Rust to infer a different numerical type.
 The reason for the error is that Rust cannot compare a string and a number type.